-The UMass Amherst School of Public Policy offers several dual-degree programs to complement our Master's in Public Policy & Administration (MPPA) in cooperation with other departments and schools at the university.
+The UMass Amherst School of Public Policy offers several dual-degree programs to complement our Master's in Public Policy & Administration (MPPA), in cooperation with other departments and schools at the university.

-SPP and the Isenberg School of Management offer a joint degree program that makes it possible for students to earn both a Master of Public Policy and Administration (MPPA) and a Master of Business Administration (MBA) in two and a half years of full-time study.
-The MPPA/MBA program is ideal for students who plan to work in an environment that combines aspects of both public and private sector management.
-This dual degree program is also well-suited for students who expect to move between business and government positions during their careers.
+Offered with the Isenberg School of Management, the MPPA/MBA is for students who plan to work in an environment that combines aspects of both public and private sector management or who expect to move between business and government positions during their careers.
+The degree can be completed in two-and-a-half years of full-time study.

 PLEASE NOTE: When searching for classes in the School of Public Policy, please look under SPP in SPIRE.